GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 Interactions happen in the main document or in `<iframe>` elements embedded in the document&mdash;for example clicking play on an embedded video.
 End users will not be aware what is in an `<iframe>` or not.
 Therefore, INP within `<iframe>` elements are needed to measure the user experience for the top level page.

 {% Aside %}
-JavaScript Web APIs will not have access to the `<iframe>` contents so may not be able to measure INP within an iframe and this will [show as a difference between CrUX and RUM](/crux-and-rum-differences/#iframes).
+JavaScript Web APIs will not have access to `<iframe>` contents, so they may not be able to measure INP within an `<iframe>`.
+This will [surface differences between CrUX and RUM](/crux-and-rum-differences/#iframes).
 {% endAside %}

-Interactions may consist of two parts, each with multiple events.
+Interactions may consist of multiple parts, each with their own events.
 For example, a keystroke consists of the `keydown`, `keypress`, and `keyup` events.
-Tap interactions contain `pointerup` and `pointerdown` events.
+Tap interactions consist of `pointerup`, `pointerdown`, and `click` events.
 The event with the longest duration within the interaction is chosen as the interaction's latency.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/vNosnKDYgBRnFmEvwm0c.svg", alt="A depiction of more complex interaction containing two interactions.
 The first is a mousedown event, which produces a frame before the mouse button is let up, which kicks off more work until yet another frame is presented as the result.", width="736", height="164.37333333333" %}